 The second role of \textsf{CM} is to provide robustness against erroneous instructions by integrating the history of provided instructions, instead of considering only the signal observed in the current time-step.

 \paragraph{Instruction Model:} The Instruction Model is the unit of our architecture that is responsible for interpreting instructions.
 This model takes as input from \textsf{CM} the most probable instruction signal for the current task state, in order to interpret it.
 For this, it retrieves from \textsf{TM} useful information about the optimal action for the current state, and updates the meaning of instruction signals accordingly.
-The challenge is to design an interpretation method that accelerates the task learning process, while being robust against sparse and erroneous instructions.
-Our interpretation method is detailed in in Section \ref{sec:IM}.
+The challenge is to design an interpretation method that accelerates the task-learning process, while being robust against sparse and erroneous instructions.
+Our interpretation method is detailed in Section \ref{sec:IM}.

 \paragraph{Shaping Component:} The Shaping Component is responsible for integrating the information carried by \textsf{IM} into the decision-making step.
 It takes as inputs information from both \textsf{TM} and \textsf{IM}, and outputs an action that would be performed by the robot.
 Depending on the algorithm used for task learning and how instructions are represented, different shaping methods can be designed.
 A basic shaping method would be to consider only the action indicated by the instruction.
 This would be a satisfying solution if instructions are flawless, \textit{i.e.} if the teacher always provides the correct signal and the robot always interprets it correctly.
 However, in our case, we do not have such guarantees: the teacher may provide incorrect signals, and the interpretation of these signals can be incorrect.
-So, a more reasonable solution is to reconsider the decisions of both \textsf{TM} and \textsf{IM} into \textsf{SC}.
+So, a more reasonable solution is to take into account the decisions of both \textsf{IM} and \textsf{TM}.